 Braised Rabbit

 I served this with the Camargue Red Rice with Almonds, Herbs and Braised Leeks and a salad of baby spinach, red onions, tomatoes and goat cheese, with fresh chives and a simple Dijon vinaigrette.
-The wine pairing was Macari Cabernet Franc 2003 (see box).
 Very nice for a casual Fall supper.

 Braised Rabbit